roman-milk/roman-milk.github.io/tastes-like-candy.md

+===

- ****** Tastes Like Candy Ch.
-02 ****** byTheTalkMan© What the fuck just happened?
+What the fuck just happened?
 Why was I hard?
 It must have been the argument.
 The passion of it caused me to get hard.
 Yeah, that must be it.
 It wasn't my daughter parading around in her exercise clothes.
 It wasn't the way her top clung to her massive boobs.
 It wasn't the way her shorts clung to her butt.
 It was just the passion of the argument.

  Right?